If you’re present when your kitten is first born, you may see nothing but pink inside that little yawning mouth—just like with a human baby.

-A little firmer than the Petstages toys, the Hugga Wubba allows your kitten to really put those new teeth to work.
+A little firmer than the Petstages toys, the Hugga Wubba allows your kitten to put those new teeth to work.

-Filled with catnip, this toy’s appealingly-scented ‘crackling tails’ will entice kitty to chew on something besides your own tender extremities.
+Filled with catnip, this toy’s appealingly-scented ‘crackling tails’ will entice kitty to chew on something besides your tender extremities.

 And speaking of those extremities …

-Although your kitten may be aggressively seeking to disembowel all ‘prey’ that crosses its path, and playing with it at this stage (or any stage!) is all kinds of fun, be gentle.
+Although your kitten may be aggressively seeking to disembowel all ‘prey’ that crosses its path and playing with it at this stage (or any stage!) is all kinds of fun, be gentle.
 If you engage in a tug o’ war with the mighty hunter, make sure you don’t pull too hard from your end.

 That icy washcloth that we mentioned earlier?
 That would make a great tug o’ war toy, simultaneously engaging kitty while also soothing its mouth.

-Every now and then, one of your kitten’s teeth may not fall out.
+In certain instances, a kitten’s tooth may not fall out.
 If an adult tooth is pushing up behind it, that can cause real pain—far worse than a sore gum—and worse yet, infection.

 Other problems are misaligned teeth or overcrowding.
 Don’t worry—these problems are very rare, but it pays to know that they exist.

-Take your kitten to the vet for its regular check-ups and all should be well.
+Take your kitten to the vet for its regular check-ups, and all should be well.